01 of 16

 Materials to Use for Facial Features

-These ideas for making scarecrows for this Halloween include:
+These ideas for making Halloween scarecrows include tips for:

-- Tips on making body parts for your straw man
+- Making body parts for your straw man

 The basic scarecrow design hearkens back to pre-industrial agricultural communities in which there was a need literally to "scare crows" away from a garden using simple methods.
 They hatched the idea of setting up figures in garden plots that at least vaguely resembled human beings.
 The reasoning was that, if crows thought they spotted a human being in a vegetable patch, they'd stay away out of fear.